Skip to main content

 • Compact fluorescent light bulbs and fluorescent tubes must be wrapped tightly in newspaper or put in the original box.

-Hazardous waste that can be taken to a resource recovery centre
+Hazardous waste you can take to a resource recovery centre any day

 Available